-Undergraduate tuition is \$88.80 per credit hour or \$10,656 for the 120 credit hour degree plan.
-For students with zero college credits, tuition is paid monthly at \$222.00 per month for 48 months beginning with the first payment due on the date of the first term the student begins their degree program.
+Tuition must be paid in U.S. currency by credit card.
+Tuition is to be paid in full by the end of the program.
+Undergraduate tuition is \$10,656 for the 120 credit hour degree plan at \$88.80 a credit hour.
+Tuition is paid monthly at \$222.00 per month beginning with the first payment due on the date of the first term the student begins their degree program.
 Tuition includes textbooks and materials.
 Students will not need to purchase any additional resources for their courses.
+Note: If you have received an institutional scholarship, your tuition will be offset by the amount of scholarship you received.